 The UW Career & Internship Center recommends you adhere to a “business casual” dress code.
 If you are unfamiliar with this principle, please review our Husky Career Closet Style Guide.
 If you are in need of clothing that complies with a business casual dress code, please visit the Husky Career Closet for free, gently-used workplace attire.

 Note that the background that will be visible on camera should also be professional.
 Consider removing distracting items or mess, maintaining optimal lighting, and mitigating audio disturbances like roommates or pets.
-Handshake offers a “background blur” feature and a mute option.
+Handshake offers a “background blur” feature, a selection of background images, and a mute option.

 We are committed to helping all students successfully engage with employers.
 Students with disabilities who anticipate challenges effectively navigating a career fair environment, with or or without the support of DSO (see below), are encouraged to reach out to us in advance at cicevents@uw.edu.